Yukasama/nextjs-template/README.md

 # Build Docker image
 # You have to pass NEXT_PUBLIC_ vars as build arguments
 # Secrets are passed with a secret mount as you can see in the Dockerfile
-docker build -t nextjs-template:prod --build-arg NEXT_PUBLIC_HOST_URL=http://localhost:3000 .
+docker build -t nextjs-template:prod --build-arg NEXT_PUBLIC_HOST_URL=http://localhost:3000 --secret id=env_file,src=.env .

 # Start with Docker compose
 cd resources/deploy